ticidesign/dev-notes/js/functions/intro.md

 # Intro to Functions

+Every function is a single-valued collection of pairs.

+#### Characteristics:

+**Total:** for every input there is a corresponding output

+**Deterministic:** Always receive the same output for a given input

+**No Side Effects:** No observable effects besides computing a value

 Functions in JavaScript are considered first-class objects.
 They behave as an object.
 They can co-exist with and can be treated like any other javascript object.